thegrumpys/odop/docs/Help/terminology.md

 **SEARCH**
 The term "Search" is used in the sense of "Search for a solution".
 The ODOP Search feature (<b>Action : Search</b> menu item or Search button) is used to find a feasible design.
+The action of Search is conceptually similar to a manual recalculation operation in a spreadsheet program.

 The [Search](search) algorithm manipulates the values of independent variables so as to minimize the Objective Value.
-Because the [OBJECTIVE FUNCTION](terminology#obj) is constructed as a sum of constraint and dependent variable FIX violations, minimizing the Objective Value will minimize violations and thus move in the direction of a feasible design.
+Because the [OBJECTIVE FUNCTION](terminology#obj) is constructed as a sum of constraint and dependent variable Fix violations, minimizing the Objective Value will minimize violations and thus move in the direction of a feasible design.
-The solution provided by  Search represents the best available solution to the designer's goals as expressed by constraints and FIXes.
+The solution provided by  Search represents the best available solution to the designer's goals as expressed by constraints and Fixes.
 If a solution that meets all of these goals, is not available, the search process converges to a compromise.
 Typically, this compromise violates multiple constraints.